Gretagab/greta-portfolio/README.md

 # Greta's Portfolio

-This is Greta's Portfolio website, with some about info, her skills, projects and contact information
+Fully responsive portfolio website, with some about info, her skills, projects and contact information

 ## The project status
 The project is still being developed/worked on.
 Though some links are active.